-Just as Fetty likes his pizza, the next trick is “Boneless”.
+The next trick is “Boneless”.
 To perform a “Boneless”, ride your board as you normally would.
 While riding, bend over and grab the middle of your board on the toe-side edge with your back hand, then plant your front foot on the ground and jump in the air while holding your board.

 With practice, this can be done in one clean motion.
 When you are in the air, put your front foot back on the board, let go of the board with your back hand, then brace for landing.
 Bend your knees, and roll away clean.